What is a List Sorting in Java?

 import java.util.*;

-import java.util.stream.*;
+import java.util.stream.Collectors;

-public class StreamSortingExample {
+public class StreamSortExample {

 public static void main(String[] args) {

-// Creating a list of integers
+// Original list of numbers

-// Sorting the list in ascending order using streams
+// Sort the list using streams

-List<Integer> sortedNumbers = numbers.stream()
+List<Integer> sortedScores = scores.stream()

 .sorted()